MAT496-Monsoon2025-SNU/S_Akash_LangGraph_2410110034/README.md

 - In a chain, the LLM directly calls the tool and goes to the end node of the graph.
 With a router, it now has the option to choose whether to call a tool (with a specific tool calling node) and then go to the end node or directly go to t the end node.
 Also ran this on the studio
 - Changes: Implemented the quote retrieval tool from the chain notebook.
 - Ran the same in LangSmith studio with modifications to the router.py file with the quote retrieval tool.

+## Module 1: Video 6 (Agent)
+- Made an agent using the ReAct principle which basically feeds tool outputs back into the tool calling nodes as many times as needed and uses the previous outputs as new inputs.
+- Changes: Replaced the arithmetic functions with string operation functions that reverse text, add text to the start of a text, etc. Changed the user instructions to match the same.
+Tested it in Langsmith as a trace.